imrushi/imrushi.github.io/content/posts/create-github-action.md

   - They bundle not only your code but also the specific OS, dependencies, tools, and runtime environment.
   - This packaging approach ensures consistency and reliability because the consumers of your action don't need to worry about installing the necessary tools or dependencies themselves.
   - It tends to be slower than JavaScript action due to the time it takes to build and retrieve the container.
-  - It can only execute on a Linux operating system.
-If you're using self-hosted runners[^1], they must also be running a Linux operating system and have Docker installed to execute Docker container actions.
+  - It can only execute on a Linux based operating system.
+If you're using self-hosted runners[^1], they must also be running a Linux based operating system and have Docker installed to execute Docker container actions.

 - **_JavaScript action_**:

   - It runs directly on the runner[^1] machine.
   - These actions separate your action's code from the environment used to run that code.
-  - Ensure compatibility with all GitHub-hosted runners[^1] (including Ubuntu, Windows, and macOS).
+  - It ensure compatibility with all GitHub-hosted runners[^1] (including Ubuntu, Windows, and macOS).
-  - Use pure JavaScript and existing runner binaries.
+  - It uses pure JavaScript and existing runner binaries.
   - GitHub Actions Toolkit offers Node.js packages for faster development.

 - **_Composite action_**:

   - Composite actions combine multiple workflow steps into one action.
-  - Imagine you have several run commands that you frequently use together in your workflows.
+  - Say you have several run commands that you frequently use together in your workflows.
 With composite actions, you can bundle these commands into a single, well-defined action.
   - It simplifies workflows by creating reusable actions.
   - Using this composite action in your workflow makes your workflow configuration cleaner and more maintainable.
   - It is great for organizing complex workflows efficiently.